yinon-gold/mlops-dtu-project/reports/README.md

 > Answer length: 50-100 words.
 >
 > Answer:

-﻿We adhered to the conventional Python style guide.
+We adhered to the conventional Python style guide.
 It's crucial to maintain code quality and formatting rules to ensure maximum legibility for all contributors.
 This approach facilitates better understanding and collaboration among team members making the overall development process faster and less painful.

---- question 6 fill here ---

 ## Version control